AP vs. AR Reconciliation: What It Is and How to Do It Right

 How to Do AP vs AR Reconciliation

-Now that we understand the importance of AP vs AR reconciliation, let’s dive into how to do it right.
+Now that we understand the importance of AP vs AR reconciliation, let’s walk through the steps of the accounts payable reconciliation process and accounts receivable reconciliation process.

 Step 1: Gather Your Documents

-First, get all of the paperwork you need for both Accounts Payable and Accounts Receivable:
+Start by collecting all necessary documents for both Accounts Payable and Accounts Receivable:

-For Accounts Payable, you'll need a list of all the bills that are still due, along with payment records, credit notes, and vendor invoices.
+For AP, you'll need a list of all the bills that are still due, along with payment records, credit notes, and vendor invoices.

 The first thing you need to do to make sure you reconcile properly is to get all of your documents ready.